 The four faculty members have worked together for more than ten years, and have developed distinct elements for the program.
 These include: faculty and students work together in a supportive atmosphere; students study with faculty members via a per semester rotation system; faculty provide a combination of group classes and private lessons; mentorship program (graduate students assist undergraduate students); Composers in the Schools; state-of-the-art computer music facilities that are continuously accessible to composers; extensive performance opportunities for students' music; annual reading opportunities for orchestra, wind ensemble, jazz ensemble, and other groups; minimum of four visits annually by guest composers and new music performers; competitive scholarships and financial assistance; support for summer workshop attendance; and excellent placement record for graduates in employment and top-level graduate programs.
 Composition students regularly win national and international awards and have their music performed across the globe.

-Musicology faculty and students regularly present at regional, national, and international conferences.
-Our faculty members have published articles in American Music, Choral Journal, The Hymn, Musical Quarterly, Opera Quarterly, and other prestigious journals.
-They have authored books with Cambridge University Press, Yale University Press, Routledge, Harmonie Park Press, the University of Illinois Press, and have held offices in the College Music Society and the Society for American Music.
+Our faculty members have published articles in American Music, Choral Journal, The Hymn, Journal of the Society for American Music, Music and the Moving Image, Musical Quarterly, Opera Quarterly, Plainsong and Medieval Music, and other prestigious journals.
+They have authored books with Cambridge University Press, Yale University Press, Routledge, Harmonie Park Press, the University of Illinois Press, and the University of Rochester Press and have held offices in the College Music Society, the Society for Minimalist Music, and the Society for American Music.